Accelerated 4+1 degree programs

 Applying to the program

-Students must apply for admission to the program through the School of Sustainable Engineering and the Built Environment (SSEBE) and The Graduate Education Office.
-The SSEBE application is a paper application; The Graduate Education Office uses an online application.
-Both applications must be received before your file will be reviewed.
+Students must apply for admission to the program through the School of Sustainable Engineering and the Built Environment (SSEBE) and Graduate Admissions.
+The SSEBE application is a paper application; Graduate Admissions uses an online application.
+The SSEBE application must be reviewed prior to completing the online application with Graduate Admissions.
+Both applications must be received before your file will be reviewed for admittance.

 Priority application deadlines are March 15 for the fall semester and November 15 for the spring semester.
 You must be admitted by our School and The Graduate Education Office before the first day of classes when you plan to share—double count—courses.